 - 3.5 To identify critical functions which if interrupted would have a detrimental effect on patient care, Trust reputation and Trust finances. - 3.6 To provide a framework for critical functions to be able to continue during periods of disruption - 3.6 To provide SFH staff with a structure for developing plans based on Business Impact Assessments and Risk Assessments. - 3.7 To provide assurance to commissioners and external partners that SFH has robust planning arrangements in place in order to continue to deliver its key services during disruptions of any foreseeable nature.

 4.0 RESOURCE REQUIREMENTS

 4.1 The Trust is committed to ensuring sufficient resources in terms of staff and equipment are available in order to ensure its Business Continuity Management System is robust.
-The Accountable Emergency Officer will provide an annual update to the Board in this respect.

 5.0 DEFINITIONS/ ABBREVIATIONS